dandavies23/smoothie-moves/README.md

 -   A [Github project](https://github.com/dandavies23/smoothie-moves/projects/1) using a Kanban Board was created to organise development, track bugs and suggest enhancements.

--   Project was deployed early so colleagues, peers and user-testers could give feedback
+-   Project was deployed early so colleagues, peers and user-testers could give feedback.
+Emails from users informed the calibration of the game.

 -   A new and old full size iPads were used as well as a variety of iPhones: 6, X, 13